dngulin/ksi/Documentation~/api/T.KsiQueryParamAttribute.g.md

 > \| **[API](index.g.md) / KsiQueryParamAttribute**
 > \]

-An attribute to mark a [KsiQuery](T.KsiQueryAttribute.g.md) parameter that is passed through from the generated extension method to the marked query method
+An attribute to mark a [KsiQuery](T.KsiQueryAttribute.g.md) parameter.
+It is passed through from the generated method to the marked one.

 ```csharp
 [AttributeUsage(AttributeTargets.Parameter)]